fduran/sadservers/README.md

 - Monitor all the things and alert.
 Budgets and threshold alerts in your cloud provider are a way to detect anomaly costs.
 - Access and application logs are also helpful in detecting malicious behaviour.
 - In my case, instances spun normally from the website are garbaged-collected after 15-45 minutes and are not powerful, so it's a disincentive for running malicious or opportunistic programs on them.
 - Scenario VMs are isolated within their VPC.
 The only ingress network traffic allowed is from the web server to the agent and from the proxy server to the shell-to-web tool.
 The only egress traffic allowed is ICMP and indirectly (via a local name server), DNS.
 This eliminates in principle the risk of these instances being used to launch attacks on other servers in the Internet.
-The "sibling" attack possibility to legit neighbour VMs is still there but at least there's little financial incentive to it.
 - From the outside Internet there's only network access to an HTTPS port on both web server and proxy server, also there are automatic rate-limiting measures at these public entry points.